-refers to two surveys from September, 2004 and 2005.
+In the absence of empirical data, it is difficult to establish the real rate of graduate unemployment or under-employment and the degree to which this might be a relatively transitory difficulty in absorbing a very rapid growth in the size of the graduating class.
+However, some data are available in the CBR which refers to two surveys from September, 2004 and 2005.
 In September, 2004, 61% of graduates of vocational programmes were employed while comparable figures for bachelors and masters were 84% and 93%.
 Unsurprisingly, location plays a large part in graduate employment with 55.6%, 24.6% and 19.8% of the employed cohort coming respectively from eastern, middle and western China.
 The private sector employed 23.41%, with 2.03% in state agencies, 15.73% in state-owned institutions and 8.65% in state-owned companies.
 Approximately 11% of these students intended to go on to further studies.
-However, these surveys appear to be conducted once only, immediately (within three months) following graduation
+However, these surveys appear to be conducted once only, immediately (within three months) following graduation.

-129. The forthcoming World Bank China's Evolving Poverty Reduction Agenda suggests that graduate unemployment in 2003 was on the whole fairly modest, based on NBS urban household survey data.
+The World Bank China's Evolving Poverty Reduction Agenda (World Bank, forthcoming) suggests that graduate unemployment in 2003 was on the whole fairly modest, based on NBS urban household survey data.
 It averaged 3.2 % in urban areas, far below the 8.8% average.
 Although these data showed that the average for the age group 16-30 was much higher (22.8%) than the overall average, there are no data readily available to distinguish recent graduates from older graduates.
 If tracer surveys of graduate destinations were conducted at, say, 6 or 9 months after graduation, they might shed more light on supply and demand balances, especially if coupled with information about graduate earnings.